FoxAmes/timewarrior-jirapush/README.md

 TWJP is in early development, and mostly exists because I can't stand using Jira's web interface to upload time logs, so beyond basic functionality I may not have time to flesh out, fix, or otherwise support the tool.
 Use at your own risk!

+## Installation and Usage

+Build with `cargo build --release`, and place the compiled binary in your TimeWarrior extensions directory (likely `~/.timewarrior/extensions`).

+Assuming the default binary name of `jirapush`, you can invoke the extension via `timew jirapush`, or any left-matched equivalend, such as `timew jira`.

 ## Configuration

 ### Example configuration